xsolla/pay-station-sdk/README.md

 > A working example can be found [here](./examples/default-styles).

-1. To use the default styles of the sdk components, you need to connect the style.css file to your html document.
+1. To use the default styles of the SDK components, you need to connect the style.css file to your HTML document.
-2. To use the default styles of secure components, you need to pass the parameter `theme: 'default'` when initializing `headlessCheckout`.
+2. To use the default styles of the secure components, you need to pass the `theme: 'default'` parameter when initializing `headlessCheckout`.

 ## Changing country